 If you’re involved in web design, you’re probably familiar with at least one of the popular front-end frameworks.
-Bootstrap is everywhere, Foundation is hot on its heels, and the HTML5 Boilerplate has become nearly ubiquitous.
-Smaller frameworks with a more focused niche are released almost daily.

 Are frameworks a crutch, or can they be a useful tool to experienced front-end developers?
 Do they have a place in our workflow if we want to build websites that don’t look like every other website out there?